jhuckaby/canvas-plus/README.md

 THE SOFTWARE.

 Please note that the [exifreader](https://www.npmjs.com/package/exifreader) package, one of our dependencies, is [MPL 2.0 licensed](https://github.com/mattiasw/ExifReader/blob/main/LICENSE).
 This license is a bit more restrictive than the MIT license, so please use with caution.
 If you don't need any EXIF features, it would be relatively easy to fork canvas-plus and remove the dependency.

+Please note that the WebP implementation we use in Node.js is borrowed from [Squoosh](https://github.com/GoogleChromeLabs/squoosh), which is [Apache 2.0 licensed](https://github.com/GoogleChromeLabs/squoosh/blob/dev/LICENSE).
+This license is a bit more restrictive than the MIT license, so please use with caution.
+If you don't need any WebP features, it would be relatively easy to fork canvas-plus and remove the dependency.